franklhy/silc/README.md

 ## Tutorial

 In the `tutorial` folder, I demonstrate the usage of this package.
-You can simple run tutorial.ipynb interactively using Jupyter Notebook.
+You can simple run tutorial_*.ipynb in sequence using Jupyter Notebook.